A

 You've joined your squadron and joined your group

+the vapor trails are as thick as soup.
 Your breath comes short and you check your hose

 and cuss like hell cause the damn thing's froze.